-The Kraft Heinz Company recognizes that unsustainable palm oil production is one of the largest drivers of deforestation globally, and as an organization we have taken active steps to address these issues in our supply chain.
-We (including through legacy Heinz prior to 2015) have been a proud member of the Roundtable on Sustainable Palm Oil (b) since 2007, a multi-stakeholder nonprofit aimed at uniting all aspects of the palm industry to minimize the negative impact of palm oil cultivation.
-In 2017, Kraft Heinz became a founding member of The North American Sustainable Palm Oil Network (NASPON).
-NASPON is an independent group of associations, civil society organizations, consumer goods manufacturers, retailers, and palm oil traders and producers, who are committed to increasing the use of certified sustainable palm oil (CSPO) in North America to 100%.
-NASPON works collaboratively to find industry wide solutions to secure certified sustainable palm oil in our products while adhering to human rights and labor laws, and while respecting local communities and biodiversity throughout the palm oil supply chain.
+Kraft Heinz recognizes that unsustainable palm oil production is one of the largest drivers of deforestation globally.
+We have taken active steps to address these issues in our supply chain.
+We (including through legacy Heinz prior to 2015) have been a proud member of the Roundtable on Sustainable Palm Oil (RSPO) since 2007, a multi-stakeholder nonprofit aimed at uniting all aspects of the palm industry to minimize the negative impacts of palm oil cultivation.

-The baseline risk assessment of our direct global palm oil supply chain allowed us to identify potential deforestation risks, as well as peatland/biodiversity hotspot encroachment concerns.
-Direct suppliers were asked to provide information on the country of origin of their palm raw materials, as well as their sustainable/ responsible sourcing policies.
-Details on their sustainable palm oil objectives were also shared, as well as their progress on those targets.
+The baseline risk assessment of our direct global palm oil supply chain conducted in 2017 allowed us to identify potential deforestation risks, as well as peatland/biodiversity hotspot encroachment concerns.
+Direct suppliers were additionally asked to provide information on the country of origin of their palm raw materials, as well as their sustainable/ responsible sourcing policies.
+Details on their sustainable palm oil objectives and progress were also shared.
 Suppliers were also asked to provide traceability data for all palm oil mills in their supply chain.
 The mills’ geographical location in conjunction with a global satellite mapping tool incorporated potential deforestation and other environmentally related risks in the mill sourcing regions.
-The information obtained from this exercise allowed us to engage our suppliers to discuss any identified risks and develop action plans to manage them.
+The information obtained from this exercise informed our Global Sustainable Palm Oil Policy, and allowed us to engage our suppliers to discuss any identified risks and develop action plans to manage them.

 - 2007: H.J.
-Heinz Company becomes a member of the Roundtable on Sustainable Palm Oil.
+Heinz Holding Corporation becomes a member of the Roundtable on Sustainable Palm Oil.

-- 2014: Kraft Foods Group becomes a member of the Roundtable on Sustainable Palm Oil.
+- 2014: Kraft Foods Group, Inc. becomes a member of the Roundtable on Sustainable Palm Oil.

-- 2015: Kraft Heinz Company becomes a member of the Roundtable on Sustainable Palm Oil.
+- 2015: Kraft Heinz becomes a member of the Roundtable on Sustainable Palm Oil.

 - 2018: Kraft Heinz worked with The Rainforest Alliance to expand the scope of our deforestation risk assessment to include global external manufacturing partners.